corda/corda-docs/content/en/docs/cenm/1.5/cenm-console.md

 ### Update services configuration files

-You can access and edit the configuration files of these services:

-* Identity Manager Service.
+You can access and edit the configuration files of the Identity Manager Service, the Signing Service, and the Network Map Service.
-* Signing Service.
-* Network Map Service.

 #### Identity Manager Service configuration

+To access and edit the configuration files of the Identity Manager Service, click **CONFIGURATION** in the top navigation area of the screen, and then the **IDENTITY MANAGER** tab:

+{{% figure zoom="/en/images/cenm-management-console-configuration-identity-manager.png" alt="CENM management console - Identity Manager Service configuration" %}}

 #### Signing Service configuration

+To access and edit the configuration files of the Identity Manager Service, click **CONFIGURATION** in the top navigation area of the screen, and then the **SIGNER** tab:

+{{% figure zoom="/en/images/cenm-management-console-configuration-signer.png" alt="CENM management console - Signing Service configuration" %}}

 #### Network Map Service configuration

+To access and edit the configuration files of the Identity Manager Service, click **CONFIGURATION** in the top navigation area of the screen, and then the **NETWORK MAP** tab:

+{{% figure zoom="/en/images/cenm-management-console-configuration-network-map.png" alt="CENM management console - Network Map configuration" %}}